-The primary goal of the South American Beacon Project is to provide avalanche safety equipment to skiers in South America.
+The primary goal of the South American Beacon Project is to provide avalanche safety equipment to workers in South America.

 However, with this comes a second goal: to provide free basic avalanche education to South Americans.
-Avalanche education is almost non-existent in South America.
+Avalanche education is hard to access in South America.
 The few courses that exist are are either too expensive or too far away for the few who can afford them.

 We offer three levels of training all of which are free: